Alex Roy: Electric Vehicle & Semi-Autonomous Driving Records

 In 2015, Roy set another Transcontinental Record, or Cannonball Record, in the electric car class, with a time of 57 hours 48 minutes, from L.A. to N.Y.C., besting the previous time of 58:55, which were preceded by records of 67:21 and 76:05.
 Roy was with Carl J Reese and Deena Mastracci, who had set the prior 58:55 time.
 They used a Tesla Model S and its autopilot feature to set the 57:48 time.

 From August 24–27 of 2016, Roy and teammates Warren Ahner & Streetwars founder Franz Aliquo broke the Electric & semi-Autonomous Cannonball Run records again, driving a Tesla Model S 90D 2,877 miles from the Portofino Inn to the Red Ball garage in 55 hours, breaking the prior record by 2 hours & 48 minutes.
 Tesla Autopilot was engaged 97.7% of the journey.
 GPS data and video evidence was captured using both a US Fleet Tracking device, and Comma.ai's Chffr video logging software.

 With an early-production Tesla Model 3, which are delivered to California-based customers only, Roy and co-driver Dan Zorrilla broke the Electric Cannonball Run record again December 28–31 of 2017, driving 2,860 miles eastbound from the Portofino Inn to the Red Ball garage in 50 hours and 16 minutes.
 GPS data was captured using the GPS Tracks application, and video evidence was shared on YouTube.
-In July 2019, Roy's record was beaten by a family team of Robin Jedi Thomsen, and her parents Lars Thomsen and Betty Legler with a time of 48 hours 10 minutes driving westbound for 2835 mi in a Long-Range Rear-Wheel-Drive Tesla Model 3 between 12–14 July 2019.
+In July 2019, Roy's record was beaten by a family team of Robin Jedi Thomsen, and her parents Lars Thomsen and Betty Legler with a time of 48 hours 10 minutes driving westbound for 2835 mi in a Long-Range Rear-Wheel-Drive Tesla Model 3 between 12 and 14 July 2019.